pldiiw/1arc/doc/design/cli.md

    that is then opened in the user's default editor to let him modify by hand the values of the saved engine.
 When the user closes his editor, the tmp file is copied back to the state file, overwriting the latter.
+ * `convert` - Little utility subcommand to convert CHIP-8 programs from binary to text back and forth.
+See `load` for more information on why it is needed.
+   Concerning text files, `convert` should takes of stripping artefacts (comments, spaces, etc) before the conversion.
  * `help` - Show the help.

 ### Subparameters